vikramsvdd/SDLC_Team5_Schrodinger-sCats/1.Requirements/README.md

 ### Ageing-Time

-Gives us a fair idea about the duration in which the project can be used, up until simpler methods or formulas are invented.
+Gives us a fair idea about the duration in which the project can be used until whenever the simpler methods or formulas are invented.

 ### Ageing-Cost

-Showcases the possibilities of revolution or development of the project in the near future.
+Showcases for the possibilities of revolution or development of the project in the near future.

 # 7. 4W&#39;s and 1&#39;H
 ## Who